Turkey Itinerary 7 Days for First-Time Visitors with 3 Different Options

 So if you’re wondering what to prioritize on your trip, you’re in the right place.
 Let’s dive in and uncover the highlights of this remarkable country!

-Before we jump into the itineraries, maybe you’re asking yourself why should I come all the way to Turkey?
+Before we jump into the itineraries, you might be asking yourself, Why should I travel all the way to Turkey?”

 Map thanks to Wanderlog, a trip planner app on iOS and Android